|Date of Birth||7 August 1975, Benoni, Transvaal, South Africa|

 Mini Bio (1)

-Charlize Theron was born in Benoni, a city in the greater Johannesburg-area, in South Africa, the only child of Gerda Theron (née Maritz) and Charles Theron.
+Charlize Theron was born in Benoni, a city in the greater Johannesburg-area, in South Africa, the only child of Gerda Theron (née Gerda Jacoba Aletta Maritz) and Charles Jacobus Theron.
 She was raised on a farm outside the city.
 Theron is of Afrikaner (Dutch, with some French Huguenot and German) descent, and Afrikaner military figure Danie Theron was her great-great-uncle.

-Theron got an education as a ballet dancer and has danced both the "Swan Lake" and "The Nutcracker".
-There wasn't much for a young actress or dancer to do in South Africa, so she soon traveled to Europe and United States of America, where she got job at the Joffrey Ballet in New York.
+Theron received an education as a ballet dancer and has danced both the "Swan Lake" and "The Nutcracker".
+There was not much for a young actress or dancer to do in South Africa, so she soon traveled to Europe and the United States, where she got job at the Joffrey Ballet in New York.
 She was also able to work as a photo model.
 However, an injured knee put a halt to her dancing career.

-Her mother bought her a one-way ticket to Los Angeles in 1994 and Charlize started visiting all of the agents on Hollywood Boulevard but without any luck.
-She went to the bank to cash a check for $500 she'd got from her mother and became furious when she learned that the bank could not cash her check because it was an out-state check.
-She made a scene and an agent gave her his card, in exchange that she learn the language, which she did by watching soap operas on TV.
 Her first role was as a young mother in a park in a B-film in 1995, but it was a non-speaking role with three seconds of screen time.
-Her next role was as "Helga" in 2 Days in the Valley (1996), which landed her the role of "Tina" in That Thing You Do!
+Her next role was as Helga Svelgen in 2 Days in the Valley (1996), which landed her the role of Tina Powers in That Thing You Do!
 (1996).
-Since then, she has starred in movies like Devil's Advocate (1997); Mighty Joe Young (1998); The Cider House Rules (1999); The Legend of Bagger Vance (2000) and The Italian Job (2003).
-An important day in her life was February 29th, 2004 when she was awarded with her first Academy Award for her performance in Monster (2003).
+Since then, she has starred in movies like The Devil's Advocate (1997), Mighty Joe Young (1998), The Cider House Rules (1999), The Legend of Bagger Vance (2000) and The Italian Job (2003).
+On February 29, 2004, she won her first Academy Award, for her performance in Monster (2003).